grahamcarman/docs/learn/connections/databricks.md

 title: "Create a Databricks connection in Airflow"
 id: databricks
 sidebar_label: Databricks
-description: Learn the basics of creating a Databricks Airflow connection.
+description: Learn how to create a Databricks connection in Airflow.
 sidebar_custom_props: { icon: 'img/integrations/databricks.png' }
 ---